 Since December, 2015, the Rhodesian Study Circle has transitioned itself from an established philatelic society to one catered for the 21st Century collector.
-With thousands of images and nearly 4,600 pages of philatelic items, we are combining philately with the colourful history of Central Africa to help support you in building your collections.
+With thousands of images and over 5,500 pages of philatelic items, we are combining philately with the colourful history of Central Africa to help support you in building your collections.

-If you have any questions, comments, feedback or information, leave a comment below or Contact Us.
+If you have any questions, comments, feedback or information, please Contact Us.

 The Manica Trading Company Ltd was founded in Beira, Portuguese East Africa in 1890 by Julius Alston and Joseph Van Praagh.
 With its base in Beira, a branch was established at Old Umtali, Rhodeisa.
 In 1892, the company was floated.

 Operations were carried on as General Merchants, Importers and Agents and soon another branch was opened in Salisbury.
 Julius Alston moved his residence to Salisbury and eventually in 1903 left Rhodesia for Melbourne, Australia and never returned.
 Further stores were opened in Bulawayo, Fort Victoria and Charter.